Thursday, January 31, 2008

 If you do need to lift the fish make sure he is supported evenly.

 Avoid lifting the fish out of the water unsupported.

-If you are using lures and are nervous of hooks consider using a boga grip for in the water releases.
+If you are using lures for the first time and are nervous of treble hooks consider using a boga grip for in the water releases.

-It is often not necessary to use a boga grip when fishing for bass, especially when using single or barbless hooks, cut down or eliminate its use as you grow in confidence.
+It is not necessary to use a boga grip when fishing for bass, especially when using single or barbless hooks, cut down or eliminate its use entirely as you grow in confidence.

 Have a plan for releasing a fish before landing it

 Because time is crucial in keeping a released fish alive, work quickly and eliminate any over exposure to air.

 Do not drag fish over dry sand which clings to its slime.

 Handling the fish with wet hands helps to avoid removing the beneficial fish slime.

 Remove treble hooks carefully and quickly using pliers and try to avoid lip or flesh ripping, also avoid any contact to the red gill plate area.